MBCProject/mbc-markdown/micro-behaviors/cryptography/generate-pseudorandom-sequence.md

 # Generate Pseudo-random Sequence

-The Generate Pseudo-random Sequence microbehavior can be used for a number of purposes.
-The methods below include specific functions, as well as pseudorandom number generators (PRNG).
+The Generate Pseudo-random Sequence micro-behavior can be used for a number of purposes.
+The methods below include specific functions, as well as pseudo-random number generators (PRNG).

 ## Methods